TritonDataCenter/rfd/rfd/0071/README.md

 m-encrypt-iv: TWFrZSBEVHJhY2UgZ3JlYXQgYWdhaW4K
 ```

-#### m-encrypt-hmac
+#### m-encrypt-hmac-type
-A cryptographic checksum of the ciphertext is stored in this header so that ciphertext can be authenticated.
-This prevents classes of attacks that involve tricky changes to the ciphertext binary file.
-This header will not be used for AEAD ciphers.
+A cryptographic checksum of the ciphertext is stored as the last N bytes of the data blob.
-The [hash-based message authentication (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) value will be a SHA256 HMAC value keyed with the encryption key in base64 encoding.
+This header contains the HMAC type as a string.
+If the HMAC type is known the total size of the HMAC can be determined.
+Thus, the client will know how many bytes from the end of the file are the actual ciphertext.
+If a AEAD cipher is being
+used this header is not stored and the m-encrypt-aead-tag-length header is used instead.
 ```
-m-encrypt-hmac: (SHA256)XXXXXXXXX
+m-encrypt-hmac-length: 32

 ```